radium226/radium226.github.io/site/content/articles/postgresql-changes.md

 # How to make a quick'n'dirty CDC with PostgreSQL

 ## Overview
-At `${WORK}`, I encountered multiple times some technical architectures that rely on quite powerful tools that allow us to retreive all the changes that happened to a database: it's called a Change Data Capture.
+At `${WORK}`, it's been several time that I encountered technical architectures that rely on quite powerful tools that emit all the events that happen to a Database.
+This tools belong to a category named Change Data Capture.

 Among multiple usage, here are the three that I encountered :
 * *Data Offload*: